Drivers urged to perform car maintenance before winter hits

 By AAA of Western and Central New York

-•Battery and charging system: An average car battery typically lasts three to five years.
-Drivers should have the battery and charging system tested prior to winter at a service facility or with AAA mobile battery service, included in membership.
+An average car battery typically lasts three to five years.
+Drivers should have the battery and charging system tested prior to winter at a service facility or with AAA Mobile Battery Service, included in membership.

-•Suspension and alignment: A poorly maintained suspension and alignment also will accelerate tire wear, reducing traction in adverse driving conditions.
+A poorly maintained suspension AND alignment can accelerate tire wear, reducing traction in adverse driving conditions.

-•Braking: Old brake fluid or low fluid levels can lead to brake failure.
+Old brake fluid or low fluid levels can lead to brake failure.
 Inspect brake fluid at every oil change.
-Most vehicle manufacturers recommend brake fluid be replaced every two years.
+Most vehicle manufacturers recommend that brake fluid be replaced every two years.

-•Vision: Check a vehicle's wiper blades at each oil change or whenever they fail to wipe the glass clean in a single swipe.
-The life of a rubber insert is typically six to 12 months.
+Check a vehicle's wiper blades at each oil change or whenever they fail to wipe the glass clean in a single swipe.
+The life of a blade is typically six to 12 months.
 Check the washer fluid reservoir monthly.
 Make sure all lights are working properly.

-•Emergency kit: AAA recommends keeping your emergency road kit stocked year round, but especially in the winter.
-The kit should include: cellphone charger, water, snacks, extra gloves/scarves, jumper cables, flashlight and a basic toolkit.
+AAA recommends keeping your emergency road kit stocked year-round, especially in the winter.
+The kit should include a cellphone charger, water, snacks, extra gloves/scarves, jumper cables, flashlight and a basic toolkit.

-Motorists can identify reliable, high-quality repair shops with certified technicians by looking for the AAA Approved Auto Repair sign.
+√ Find a Mechanic: Motorists can identify reliable, high-quality repair shops with certified technicians by looking for the AAA Approved Auto Repair sign.
 These facilities must meet and maintain high professional standards for customer service, technician training, tools, equipment, warranties and cleanliness.
-Nearby shops can be located at AAA.com/repair.
+Nearby shops can be located at AAA.com/Repair.

 √ Help Wanted: AAA is also hiring reliable individuals to join our automotive team.
 Full and part-time positions are available for roadside technicians.
 Enjoy a rewarding career with a well-established company!
 Learn more at www.AAA.com/Careers.